jwnichols3/aws-immersion-ml-public/labs/kubeflow/README.md

 aws s3 mb s3://$S3_BUCKET --region $AWS_REGION
 ```

 Before moving onto the kubeflow labs, we will first build a model for Fashion-MNIST dataset using Tensorflow and Keras on Amazon EKS.
 We will use a pre-built Docker image for this lab.
-This image uses `tensorflow/tensorflow:1.14.0` as the base image.

 The image has training code and downloads training and test data sets.
 It also stores the generated model in an S3 bucket.

     Alternatively, you can use Dockerfile to build the image by using the command (code is available inside the [k8s-training](k8s-training): ```shell